ColdBox/coldbox-zero-to-hero/STEPS.md

 }
 ```

+7.08 Reinit the framework

+7.09 Hit the page while logged out if you hit start a rant you should redirect to the login page

+7.10 Once you are logged in, make sure you see the rant page.

-7.08 View a user's rants
+## 8 - View a user's rants

-7.08.1 Create a users profile page, for that we need to create a route in our `Routes.cfm` file
+8.01 Create a users profile page, for that we need to create a route in our `Routes.cfm` file

 ```
 // config/Routes.cfm
 addRoute( "/users/:username", "users", { "GET" = "show" } );
 ```

+8.02 Create a `users` handler

 ```
 // handlers/users.cfc